Hornady Critical Defense Review: An EDC All-Star

 Parting Shots: Hornady Critical Defense Review

 Picking the right carry ammo for your personal defense handgun is critically important.
-Having a round that offers reliable expansion, unquestionable reliability, and exceptional accuracy is key to surviving any self-defense situation.
+Having a round that offers reliable expansion, peerless reliability, and exceptional accuracy is key to surviving a self-defense situation.

-Hornady Critical Defense ammo simply checks all the boxes.
-It is designed for civilian shooters and meets the needs ballistic needs of almost all self-defense situations that they might face.
+Hornady Critical Defense ammo checks all the boxes.
+It is designed for civilian shooters and meets the needs ballistic needs of almost all self-defense situations they might face.

 If you’re in the market for some self-defense ammo, make sure you check out all the Hornady ammunition we have in stock and ready to ship to your door.
-Because when something goes bump in the night, the last thing you need to be thinking about is whether or not you stocked up on ammo!
+When something goes bump in the night, the last thing you need to think about is whether or not you stocked up on ammo!

 Frequently Asked Questions

-Below are some questions we get asked a lot here at Ammo.com about Hornady Critical Defense ammunition.
+Here are some of the questions Ammo.com is most frequently asked about Hornady Critical Defense ammunition.

 Is Hornady Critical Defense worth buying?